LoopKit/loopdocs/docs/troubleshooting/omnipod-faults.md

 ## Known internal pod fault codes

-The currently known pod faults are listed here on the openomni wiki page: [Pod Fault codes](https://github.com/openaps/openomni/wiki/Fault-event-codes)
+The currently known pod faults are listed here on the openomni wiki page: [Pod Fault codes](https://github.com/openaps/openomni/wiki/Fault-event-codes){: target="_blank" }

 ## Ways to reduce the possibility of a fault